-Things to Consider: Parking is $29 per night with in and out privileges.
-The hotel is a 30-minute walk from the stadium but the Steel Plaza T stop is a few blocks away and is free to Heinz Field (generally will get you there in 15 minutes).
+Things to Consider: Overnight parking charged extra with in and out privileges.
+The hotel is a 30-minute walk from the stadium but the Steel Plaza T stop is a few blocks away and is free to Acrisure Stadium (generally will get you there in 15 minutes).

 - Click here to book your room at the Drury Plaza Pittsburgh.

 For those who want a higher-end hotel while still being somewhat close to Acrisure Stadium, The Renaissance Hotel is one of our favorites.
 This one is located in downtown Pittsburgh and is just a short walk from Acrisure Stadium (about 20 minutes) and many of best Pittsburgh restaurants downtown.
 The hotel is on the luxury variety and offers modern rooms with many comfortable amenities and Pittsburgh accents.
 As a bonus, many of the rooms here look over the Allegheny River and PNC Park, giving an extra perk for those staying at this one during a game.